-Additionally, the Company advanced business development activities including the signing of a Letter of Intent ("LOI") with Austral Gold Ltd. ("Austral" - TSX-V: AGLD / ASX: AGD) giving Austral the option to earn up to an 80% interest in Pampa's Cerro Blanco and Morros Blancos projects (see news release dated April 14, 2021 in exchange for certain cash payments, exploration expenditures and the cancellation of 2,963,132 shares of Pampa Metals held by Austral's subsidiary, Revelo Resources Corp.
+Business development activities included the signing of definitive documentation with Austral Gold Ltd. ("Austral" - TSX-V: AGLD / ASX: AGD) that gives Austral the option to earn up to an 80% interest in Pampa's Morros Blancos and Cerro Blanco projects (see news releases dated April 14, and July 28, 2021) in exchange for certain cash payments, exploration expenditures and the cancellation of 2,963,132 shares of Pampa Metals held by Austral's subsidiary, Revelo Resources Corp.
 Austral is also obliged to complete a Bankable Feasibility Study to earn 80%.
-Austral is a gold-silver producer with operating mines in northern Chile in the vicinity of the two projects subject of the LOI.
+Pampa announced that Austral had initiated exploration activities at the Morros Blanco project (see news release dated August 11, 2021), and that drilling had started as a subsequent event to the reporting period in January 2022 (see news release dated January 11, 2022).
+Austral has also published that exploration activities including geological mapping, geochemical sampling and geophysical surveying was started at Cerro Blanco (see Austral Q4 Activity Report dated January 31, 2022).
+Austral is a gold-silver producer with operating mines in northern Chile in the vicinity of the two projects subject of the agreement.